sophia-aaa/GenChecker/README.md

 You can use the file <i>spewConverter.go</i> to output the ast.Node of the files. <br>
 This file relies on the package spew.

+Due to the limitations of the ast and astutil packages, the tool can only refactor if there is code written in the same way as provided by the first dataset.
+<br>However, you can use the tool if the code contains reused implementations for multiple data types.

+I strongly recommend you to adapt your keyword for your project to add your keyword according to your project in the const.go.
+Then the tool will be recognised as a list in the <i>const.go</i>

+There may be gaps in the tool.
+Please fork and post an issue with any improvements or suggestions.
+Thank you for your support and have a great day!